takinabradley/component-classnames/README.md

 }

 const css: CustomCSS = {
-  unstyled: false, // is used to tell a component whether to use default styles or not
+  // is used to tell a component whether to use extend from default styles or not
+  unstyled: false,

-  stylesheets: [/*list of CSS module imports*/]
+  stylesheets: [/*list of CSS module imports to use*/]
   // used to apply classnames to a component and/or it's children
   classNames: {
     RootComponent: ["a-class-to-apply"],
     childElement: ["another-class-to-apply"],
   },
   // used to apply raw styles to a component and/or it's children
   styles: {
     RootComponent: {backgroundColor: 'gainsBoro', padding: '1em'},
     childElement: {color: 'rebeccapurple'}
   }
   // used to apply general modifiers to a component and/or it's children
   modifiers: {
     RootComponent: ['red', 'column-layout']